19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 ### Application of Act

-2\.—(1) Except as otherwise expressly provided in this Act (but not the regulations), the provisions of this Act shall apply to workplaces within the class or description of workplaces specified in the First Schedule.
+2\.
+Except as otherwise provided in this Act (but not the regulations), the provisions of this Act shall apply to all workplaces.

-(2) The Minister may, by order published in theGazette, add to the class or description of workplaces specified in the First Schedule, and may prescribe in the order such transitional provisions as may be necessary or expedient.

-(3) Every order made under subsection (2) shall be presented to Parliament as soon as possible after publication in theGazette.
+[18/2011 wef 01/09/2011]

 ### Application of Act to Government